psmoros/AutomatedInference/README.md

 `The system significantly slows down after the addition of 14 arguments so avoid going above that number.`

 If, at any time you want to start over, press Clear from the bottom right hand side.

+## Feedback

+If you notice any bugs or have any efficiency improvements to propose, please push your code and I will review it.
+If your contribution improves/fixes some part of the system I will merge your code and add you to the contributors.
+If you're not a programmer, please report the issue or improvement proposal to pavlosmoros@yahoo.com .